Palazzo Vecchio: Entrance

 Above the front entrance door, there is a notable ornamental marble frontispiece, dating from 1528.
-In the middle, flanked by two gilded lions, is the Monogram of Christ, surrounded by a glory, above the text (in Latin): "Rex Regum et Dominus Dominantium" (translation: "King of Kings and Lord of Lords".
+In the middle, flanked by two gilded lions, is the Jesuit symbol, surrounded by a glory, above the text (in Latin): "Rex Regum et Dominus Dominantium" (translation: "King of Kings and Lord of Lords".
 This text dates from 1851 and does not replace an earlier text by Savonarola as mentioned in guidebooks.
 Between 1529 and 1851 they were concealed behind a large shield with the grand-ducal coat of arms.

 Michelangelo's David also stood at the entrance from its completion in 1504 to 1873, when it was moved to the accademia Gallery.
 A replica erected in 1910 now stands in its place, flanked by Baccio Bandinelli's Hercules and Cacus.
+The statuary present at the entrance of the Palazzo Vecchio is a testament to the fluctuating political atmosphere in Florence from 1504 to 1534, when Michelangelo's David and Bandinelli's Hercules and Cacus were created, respectively.
+The statuary in front of this political building was commissioned under two different rulers in Florence, David under Piero Soderini and Hercules and Cacus under the Medici.
+These statues, thus engage in a fierce dialogue with each other as well as the Florentine public about the socio-political state of Florence under each of the rulers.
+The statues at the entrance were installed next to each other to perpetuate different political agendas depending on their patron and demonstrate superiority from one regime to the next.

 Courtyards

-First Courtyard
+First courtyard

 The first courtyard was designed in 1453 by Michelozzo.
 In the lunettes, high around the courtyard, are crests of the church and city guilds.
 In the center, the porphyry fountain is by Battista del Tadda.
 The Putto with Dolphin on top of the basin is a copy of the original by Andrea del Verrocchio (1476), now on display on the second floor of the palace.
 This small statue was originally placed in the garden of the Villa Medici at Careggi.
 The water, flowing through the nose of the dolphin, is brought here by pipes from the Boboli Gardens.

 In the niche, in front of the fountain, stands Samson and Philistine by Pierino da Vinci.

 The frescoes on the walls are vedute of the cities of the Austrian Habsburg monarchy, painted in 1565 by Giorgio Vasari for the wedding celebration of Francesco I de' Medici, the eldest son of Cosimo I de' Medici, to Archduchess Johanna of Austria, sister of the Emperor Maximilian II.
 Amongst the cities depicted are Graz, Innsbruck, Linz, Vienna, Bratislava (Pozsony), Prague, Hall in Tirol, Freiburg im Breisgau and Konstanz.
 Some were damaged over the course of time.

 The harmoniously proportioned columns, at one time smooth, and untouched, were at the same time richly decorated with gilt stuccoes.

 The barrel vaults are furnished with grotesque decorations.